 How polluting is the construction industry?

-From September 2015 the London Mayor introduced new standards to reduce pollution emissions from the construction industry with tighter standards proposed from September 2020 to support the London Ultra Low Emission Zone.
+Fugitive or nuisance dust, mainly from demolition and earthworks, also adds to local levels of particle pollution.
+In September 2015 the London Mayor introduced a low emission zone (LEZ) for construction machinery to reduce pollution emissions from the industry, with increasingly more stringent standards every 5 years to support the London Ultra Low Emission Zone.

 Scroll to Top